twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 For apps and DAOs, attn provides three core pieces:

-1. A **revenue account** for your app or DAO.
+1. A **revenue account** for your app or DAO (with optional yield on idle balances).
 2. **Revenue advances** – trade a slice of future income for cash now.
 3. **Revenue-backed credit lines** – ongoing borrowing capacity that repays from revenues.

 You can use these to fund:

-- liquidity,
+- liquidity
-- development,
+- development
-- marketing and growth,
+- marketing and growth
-- acquisitions,
+- acquisitions
-- or anything else your DAO votes for.
+- or anything else your DAO votes for

 ---